wp-plugins/the-events-calendar/readme.txt

 * Standardized ids and classes in bundled templates
 ** Removed camelCase IDs and classes
 ** Add "tec-" to the beginning of all ids and classes with the templates
+* New system for date and time formatting
+** If a format string is given to event_start_date() or event_end_date(), that format takes precedence.
+Otherwise, the format set in WP options is used.
+The format set in the constant DATEONLYFORMAT is used as a last resort.
+** Time format is is determined by WP options, or the constant TIMEFORMAT as a last resort

 = 1.5.3 =